ysig/GraKeL/doc/kernels/weisfeiler_lehman.rst

 .. note::

-    To create an instance of the above kernel use the :ref:`vertex_histogram` kernel as the :code:`base_kernel`.
+    To create an instance of the above kernel use the :ref:`vertex_histogram` as the :code:`base_kernel`.

 Bibliography
 ------------